 Google maps is a good way to start with planning.
-Enter you destination and starting point in the directions and browse the routes it suggest.
+Enter your destination and your starting point in the directions and simply browse the routes it suggest.
 Google will usually populate with several different routes to choose from.
-You can filter the results to avoid highways and tolls if you like.
-You can also create a map with layers to help with directions and save attractions you want to stop at.
+You can filter the results to your liking, avoiding highways or tolls.
+You can also create a map with different layers to help with directions and save attractions you want to see along the way.

-Besides Google, there are some great apps to help you plan.
-Some of my favorites apps are AAA, Roadtrippers.com and MyScenicDrives.com.
+Besides Google, there are other apps that help you plan a road trip.
+Some of the others I like are AAA, Roadtrippers.com and MyScenicDrives.com.
 If you’re a AAA member, which I highly recommend you being, one of the many benefits is you can order paper maps from them.
 Having a paper map is always a plus.

-As you plan your route, it’s good practice to look at the actual miles between destinations and the kind of road it is that gets you there.
+As you plan your route, it’s a good idea to look at the actual miles between destinations and the type of road you’ll be driving on.
 A destination might look close on the map but the route could be a small two lane road that requires more time and patience.
-In many states, rural driving means wildlife.
+In many states, rural driving also means wildlife.
 That can slow you down, especially if you planned on evening or night driving.
-Keep all this and weather in mind when you are choosing your route.
+Keep all this, and weather, in mind when you are choosing your route.

 Stops Along the Way

-Some stops can’t be avoided.
+There are some stops that can’t be avoided.
 Things like food, gas and bathroom breaks are a necessary part of a road trip.
-If you can minimize the amount of times you stop and combine all of those things into the same one, you’ll be surprised how much time it will save overall.
+If you can minimize the amount of times you stop and combine all of those necessary things into the same stop, you’ll be surprised how much time it will save overall.

-Also, if you are traveling on a major interstate, stopping at a less crowded exit will save time.
+Also, if you are traveling on a major interstate, stopping at a less crowded exit will save time as well.
 Getting caught in traffic or construction is a real road trip mood buster.

 Southerner Says: don’t forget to verify the places are actually open on the day you want to go.

 Some of the best road trip memories are the places you discover along the way.
-If you don’t have time for those stops you are really missing out.
-This is one of the reasons to include extra time in your schedule.
-Just having extra time to stop somewhere, soak in all in and take pictures is a lot of fun.
+If you don’t have time for those stops, then you are really missing out.
+This is one of the reasons to make sure you have enough time.
+Just having the time to stop somewhere, soak in all in and take pictures is a lot of fun.
 If you don’t have time to stop, I promise, those places will haunt you forever.
 I’m still looking for a gas station on Route 66 that I wanted to stop at in 2014 and didn’t.